-First of all I congratulate you on being the proud individual who has chosen to embark on this fascinating journey to become an amazing public speaker.
-Before you scroll to the very first page of this treasured collection let me be the chaperone and guide in intellectually immersive endeavour of yours.
-This is a profoundly powerful process through which you unlock secrets of becoming artistic speaker in 10 magical days.
+First of all I congratulate you on choosing to embark on this fascinating journey to become an amazing public speaker.
+Before you scroll to the very first page of this treasured collection let me be the chaperone and guide in this intellectually immersive endeavour of yours.
+This is a profoundly powerful process through which you will unlock secrets of developing and honing your own Super Human Skills through the incredible journey of these most influential speeches ever delivered since the dawn of recorded history.

-As the title suggests that book is compendium of 10 greatest speeches along with the stories behind the speeches and speakers who delivered them.
+As the title suggests this book is compilation of 10 greatest speeches along with the stories behind the speeches and the speakers who delivered them.

-Surely this will help you to hone up your skill as effective communicator and will transform you into a promising speaker in just 10 days if you follow the guidelines mentioned in both letter and spirit.
+Surely this will help you to hone your skills as an effective communicator and will transform you into a promising speaker if you follow the guidelines mentioned in both letter and spirit.